fnss/fnss.github.io/index.md

  1. Create an experiment scenario (topology, traffic matrices, event schedules) using the Python core library.
  2. Export the created scenario in your target simulator/emulator.
-      * If your target simulator/emulator is ns-2, Mininet or Autonetkit or a Python program, the core library include functions to export the scenario created in your target environment.
+      * If your target simulator/emulator is ns-2, Mininet, Autonetkit or a Python program, the core library include functions to export the scenario created in your target environment.
       * Otherwise, if you wish to run your experiments on ns-3 or a Java or C++ program, then export the scenario to XML files using the provided functions and use the Java, C++ or ns-3 library to import the scenario XML files into your target simulator/emulator.

 ### Install